 His general research interests are related to determinants of performance in technology-based settings characterised by fierce competition and changing environments.
 He investigated the interplay of innovation, business models, and alliances on firm performance.
 He is considered one of the leading academic experts in the motorsport industry and his empirical fields of research are often based on Formula 1, motorcycles, and automotive.
-His recent academic works are published in Organization Science, Industrial and Corporate Change, Advances in Strategic Management, Harvard Business Review and forthcoming in MIT Sloan Management Review, among others.
+His recent academic works are published in Organization Science, Industrial and Corporate Change, Advances in Strategic Management, Harvard Business Review and MIT Sloan Management Review, among others.

 His research featured around 300 times around the world in international media, including in the Financial Times, New York Times, BBC, Sky, Forbes, Reuters, Sunday Times, The Times, The Telegraph, The National, ESPN, City AM and the Sydney Morning Herald, and in most sport-related outlets.
 In 2014 he was selected as runner-up for the prestigious ‘“EU Marie Skłodowska-Curie Communicating Science Prize” which shortlists the 10 Marie-Curie funded scientific projects that excelled in the outreach to the general public, had the widest coverage in mainstream media, and displayed the most innovative approach to dissemination.
 Out of the 10 finalists he was the only one from social science.